 The Busy, Tape, and Status LEDs provide information on a variety of operational conditions on the drive.
 Table 5-1 describes these indicators.
-The LED color is amber for all three LEDs.
-See Figure 1-1 or Figure 1-2 for LED locations on the bezel.
+The LED color is green for all three LEDs.
+See Figure 1-1 through Figure 1-3 for LED locations on the bezel.